 - My loved one passed away and was taken to the Medical Examiner’s facility.
 What do I do now?

 Choose a mortuary and let them know that your loved one is at our facility.
 The mortuary will contact our office, and arrangements will be made to transfer your loved one’s care to them after our examination is complete.
 They will make you aware of the timeframe, as arrangements for each case are unique.

 Visit the Information for Families page for a full list of mortuaries in Gila and Pinal County.

 - What if I cannot afford to bury or cremate my loved one?

-The Pinal County Public Fiduciary's Office manages an Indigent Burial Program.
-For further information and qualification requirements, please telephone 520-866-7252 and ask to speak to someone about the Indigent Burial Program.
+The Pinal County Public Fiduciary's Office manages Indigent Burials.
+For further information and qualification requirements, please call the Public Fiduciary at 520-866-7252 and ask to speak to someone about the Indigent Burials.

 - Is it necessary for me to identify my family member at the Medical Examiner’s Office (MEO)?

 No. In the vast majority of cases, identification is confirmed prior to the arrival of the deceased at MEO.
 An immediate family member may make a written or electronic request for an identification meeting, at which will be conducted the viewing of photographs of the decedent or any distinguishing marks of the decedent or any information that may assist the immediate family in establishing or confirming identity.
 Identification meetings will occur within 48 hours, excluding weekends and legal holidays.
 (ARS 11-597.01)